spiffe/spiffe/NEW_PROJECTS.md

 ### Contact

-The SSC can be contacted with proposal details at ssc@spiffe.io or in [the #ssc channel](https://spiffe.slack.com/archives/C01GQ267JJU) of [SPIFFE slack](https://slack.spiffe.io).
+The SSC is happy to have initial discussions on proposal details at ssc@spiffe.io or in [the #ssc channel](https://spiffe.slack.com/archives/C01GQ267JJU) of [SPIFFE slack](https://slack.spiffe.io).

+For the formal proposal, we do ask for a GitHub issue to be made against the SPIFFE project for better community involvement, discovery, and posterity.

 ### Proposal Outline